 Our board of directors has overall oversight responsibility for our risk management and delegates cybersecurity risk management oversight to the Audit Committee.
 In this capacity, the Audit Committee reviews and reports to the full board regarding cybersecurity risks and plans to ensure management has processes in place to identify, evaluate and mitigate cybersecurity risks.
 Management is responsible for ongoing risk assessment, monitoring and maintaining cybersecurity programs, a process led by our corporate IT Director with the support of our Information Security Manager.
 Our IT Director and Information Security Manager regularly update the Audit Committee on the company's cybersecurity programs, risks, and mitigation strategies.
-Following our IT Director's decision to voluntarily exit the company, effective as of February 29, 2024, we are currently in the process of recruiting a new IT Director with relevant cybersecurity experience and the IT Director's responsibilities are being covered in an interim fashion by our Information Security Manager, who, while performing any such interim duties and until we onboard our new IT Director, will regularly report to our Chief Financial Officer.
+Following our IT Director's decision to voluntarily exit the company, effective as of February 29, 2024, we are currently in the process of recruiting a new IT Director with relevant cybersecurity manager, who, while performing any such interim duties and until we onboard our new IT Director, will regularly report to our Chief Financial Officer.
 Our Information Security Manager holds a master's degree in computer science and has worked for over 20 years in various information security and cybersecurity positions with increasing levels of responsibility.
 He also holds a broad range of cybersecurity-related certifications such as and among others: (i) Certified Information Systems Auditor (CISA), (ii) Certified Information Security Manager (CISM), and (iii) Certified in the Governance of Enterprise IT (CGEIT).